alicewriteswrongs/pit.py/README.md

     pit checkout object

-to check out either a branch or a commit (there isn't a whole lot different between these, except that branches have human-readable names).
+to check out either a branch or a commit (there isn't a whole lot of difference between these, except that branches have human-readable names).

 I also added an alias feature: